porterjamesj/iou/README.md

 	No debts owed to bob

 	No debts owed to alice

 Nobody owes anybody else money to start out with.
 Imagine that Alice and Charlie go out to eat, Charlie forgets to bring any money, and Alice pays for his $10 dinner.
+We can add this debt with the `add` command.

 	$ iou add alice 10 charlie

 The syntax here is `iou add [creditor] [amount] [debtor]`.
-Now if we view the debts:
+Now if we view the debts with the `view` command:

 	$ iou view
 	No debts owed to charlie